NJIT-WIS/project-management-github-activity/README.md

 ### Things you want to know next
 1. I want to know how to use Github
 2. I want to know how to not commit to master branch
+3. I want to know how to do pull requests